What Is Retinal Dystrophy?

 Evidence from the Literature

-Brunet et al. The only publication in the Striatech corpus to employ both OptoDrum (photopic) and ScotopicKit (scotopic) in a single therapeutic study in inherited retinal dystrophy.
+- The only publication in the Striatech corpus to employ both OptoDrum (photopic) and ScotopicKit (scotopic) in a single therapeutic study in inherited retinal dystrophy.
 AKT activation via SC79 was assessed for its ability to protect photoreceptors; the dual-modality design provided independent rod and cone pathway functional profiles, demonstrating that scotopic OMR captures rod-specific neuroprotection that photopic testing alone would miss.
-Both products were explicitly confirmed as used in this study.

 02How Can Scotopic Visual Acuity Testing with ScotopicKit and DarkAdapt Detect Rod-Mediated Functional Decline in Retinal Dystrophy Before Cone Loss Obscures the Signal?Audience A - Vision-focusedAudience B - CNS/Systemic